Improving Page Experience with LiteSpeed

 Action: Install LiteSpeed Cache for WordPress and enable caching.

 Page caching is a crucial tool in your arsenal against sluggish server response times.
 When your site is cached, it requires much less involvement from the WordPress backend, which translates into a faster site and a better experience for your site’s visitors.

 WordPress sites consist of dynamic pages that are built with PHP.
 The pages of a WP site don’t exist anywhere in the file system; they are constructed on-demand through PHP, and then served to the visitor as HTML.
 This can be a resource-heavy process, but page caching is an effective way of dealing with it.
 (You can learn more about this topic in our Caching 101 series.)

 Some other suggestions for improving server responsiveness include:

 - Optimizing your server

-- Using a CDN with nodes nearer to your visitors than your origin site
+- Using a CDN (like QUIC.cloud!) with nodes nearer to your visitors than your origin site